Subham-Maity/sql-tutorial/README.md

 ```
 # NULL Operators(null)
 ## (null)  - Q1.
-Write a query to display all the details of the student whose age is null from the student table.sql
+Write a query to display all the details of the student whose age is null from the student table

 ```sql
 SELECT * FROM STUDENT WHERE AGE IS NULL;

 ```
 # LIKE Operators(%)
 ## (%)  - Q1.
-Write a query to display all the details of the student whose names start with A. - Copy - Copy.sql
+Write a query to display all the details of the student whose names start with A

 ```sql
 --Table create: